josejpalacios/codecademy-python3/README.md

 # Codecademy Learn Python 3 Course
-This repo contains my code and notes from Codecademy's Learn Python 3 Course.
+This repository contains my code and notes from Codecademy's Learn Python 3 Course.
 ## Purpose
 I took this course from December 2020 to Januray 2021 in my spare time in order to review and expand my knowledge on Python 3.
 ## Content